 Share capital below authorised minimum for a PLC

-Above all, your PLC must re-register as a private limited company if the reduction resulted in share capital falls below the minimum share capital of a PLC.
+Above all, your PLC must re-register as a private limited company if your PLC cancel shares resulted in share capital falls below the minimum share capital of a PLC.

 The time limit for re-registration is the same as that for the cancellation of your company’s shares.